SCENE 01 / AUDIO MONITORING

 Reference monitoring and IFB feeds for Colombian video village

+Here is what we have to work with.
 Final reference and Atmos check passes set up through Toma Uno Bogotá.
 The Caracol post site when a feature wants a theatrical playback before locking.
 ACA-affiliated Colombian sound mixers and video engineers run the chain through the shoot week.
-DIAN ATA carnet paperwork is in-house for inbound global monitoring kit — backup headphones, IFB transmitters, and antenna kits ship standard with every multi-week booking.
+DIAN ATA carnet forms is in-house for inbound global tracking kit — backup headphones, IFB transmitters, and antenna kits ship standard with each multi-week booking.

 FAQ